Mukil09/Multipage-website/README.md

 Issues
 If you encounter any bugs or have suggestions for improvements, please open an issue on GitHub.
 We appreciate your feedback!

-Contact
-If you have any questions or need further assistance, feel free to contact our team at contact@cara-a-ecommerce.com.

 Thank you for using Cara A Ecommerce Website frontend!
 We hope you enjoy working with our codebase.